 A return policy should give confidence and reassurance to its customers.
 Amazon's easy return and refund processes alleviate any risk at the point of purchase.

-Amazon is 11% less expensive when compared with significant ecommerce players.
+Amazon is significantly less expensive when compared with major ecommerce players.
 It uses algorithms to dynamically re-price items based on competitors' prices (including third-party marketplace sellers), demand elasticities, remaining stock levels, item profitability, and other factors.
 Additionally, its massive size of operations drives prices down.

 If you are purchasing from Amazon or not, you can still count on their resources.
 Customer reviews, Q&A, product specifications and similar product recommendations are dependable resources that enhance the customer experience.